mehmetsungur/mehmetsungur/README.md

 ===============================

 <h3>💫 About Me</h3>
 With over 8 years of experience in DevOps, system administration, and software development, I have built a strong technical foundation by working with various cloud and infrastructure technologies.
-Starting with Java, Python, and ASP.NET, I later transitioned into cloud-native solutions, automation, and security-driven DevOps.
+Starting with Java, Python, and ASP.NET, I later transitioned into cloud-native solutions, automation, and security-driven DevOps.<br>

 I am currently preparing for the CompTIA Cyber Security+ certification and actively enhancing my expertise in DevSecOps by integrating security best practices into CI/CD pipelines, infrastructure automation, and cloud security.
 My focus is on bridging the gap between development, operations, and security to ensure robust and compliant systems.